mxsjoberg/michaelsjoberg.com/public/programming/genetic-algorithm-optimization.md

     return current_population
 ```

-The offsprings are evaluated using the cost function and sorted based on their fitness.
-The `N_KEEP` fittest offsprings then replace the same number of least fit chromosomes in the previous population.
+The offsprings are evaluated using the cost function and sorted based on their fitness (lowest cost).
+The `N_KEEP` fittest offsprings then replaces the same number of least-fit chromosomes in the previous population.

 ## <a name="3" class="anchor"></a> [Testing](#3)